 “He’s going to be angry with both of us, Darce.
 Mostly me.
 I encouraged you to do it!
 What will Mama say?”

-“We don’t have to tell them if the stick is in my possession.”
+“We don’t have to tell them if the stick is in our possession.”
 Darcey pondered it a moment.
 “How would they ever know?”

 “You have a good point,” Danae agreed.
 “We won’t tell them.”

-Clint was released from the hospital the next day, with no broken ribs and severe bruising.
-Though he needed to stay active, he would need some help with some basic things while everything was healing.
-He was bruised from his neck to his waist, and extremely sore.
+Clint was released from the hospital the next day with no broken ribs and severe bruising.
+Though he needed to stay active, he would need some help with some basic things while everything healed.
+He was bruised from his neck to his waist and extremely sore.